 First, pick the unit, day of week, time and an activity that works with the flow on the unit (refer to the activity ideas at the end of this article).
 Here are some things to consider when choosing an activity

-- If the only exercise activities that are currently taking place are done in large groups, then exercise would be a good place to start
+- If the only exercise activities for patients that are currently taking place are done in large groups, then exercise would be a good place to start

 - Choose an appropriate group activity for your dementia residents

-- Choose a day and time to present the activity on the unit
+- Choose a day and time to present the dementia specific activity on the unit

 - Put the activity into the calendar for that day and time each week